NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

 Additional multiplicative factors to be applied to the output of the ``FK`` convolution may be introduced by the use of ``CFACTOR`` files.
 These files have a very simple format.
-They begin with a header providing a description of the :math:`C-`factor information stored in the file.
-This segment is initialised and terminated by a line beginning with a star (``*``) character and consists of six mandatory fields
+They begin with a header providing a description of the :math:`C`-factor information stored in the file.
+This segment is initialised and terminated by a line beginning with a star (``*``) character and consists of six mandatory fields:

 * **SetName** - The *Dataset* name.
 * **Author** - The author of the ``CFACTOR`` file.